ludimation/Winter/README.md

 ## Known Bugs
 - Player model is rotated during the running animation.
-- Unity Nav Meshes are incredibly buggy -- the wolf may occasionally get stuck on slopes
-- Final animation occasionally fails to play
+- Final (floating) animation fails to play

+## Other Notes
+Need to update the title screens to make users aware of the shift-binding to sprint.